How to declutter a garage overwhelmed with stuff: 10 expert tips

 In order to be able to see all of the items you have as clearly as possible, it can – if you have the space – be helpful to empty everything out of your garage and place it in another location, perhaps your front garden, if you have one.

-If you don’t have the outside space, or if the weather is bad, it'll work just as well to take all of your items out of their bags and boxes, and place them on the garage floor.
+If you don’t have the outside space, or if the weather is bad, it'll work just as well to take all of your items out of their bags and boxes and place them on the garage floor.
 Or, consider storing the items inside your home temporarily.
 All you need is to gain a clear view of everything you have.

-3. Categorize the items
+3. Categorise the items

 Decluttering expert Marie Bateson, Volunteers Director at APDO and owner of Cut the Clutter, explains that when it comes to how to declutter a garage, sorting your items into categories can be a great way to begin getting rid of stuff.